yazadjd/University-Courses-Finder/README.md

 The aim of this project is to help students find Undergraduate Courses based on their hobbies/interests.

-The backend Database was created using PostgreSql.
+The front-end was developed using Angular as a web application framework.
+The backend Database was created in PostgreSql RDBMS.
+Java Persistence API (JPA) is used to handle the Object Relation Management (ORM) in Java.

 You will need to create a dummy database to test this project.
+Edit the application.properties file appropriately.

-The ER and UML diagrams are attached as image files in the root directory.
+The ER and UML diagrams are attached as image files in the root directory for reference.

 ## Major Dependencies